ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

-Integer promotion happens even when the compiler knows that the receiver of the evaluated expression is the of the same type as the operands to the operator.
+Integer promotion happens even when the compiler knows that the receiver of the evaluated expression is of the same type as the operands to the operator.
 Consider the following variant of the `add_uint8` function where we have change the return type from `auto` to `uint8_t`.
 ```cpp
 uint8_t add_uint8(uint8_t lhs, uint8_t rhs)